mhanyc/software_security_reqs/README.md

 ## Usage

-At least initially, these will be used by InfoSec to measure systems against a standard relevant to Vibrant's need.
+At least initially, this documentation will be used by InfoSec to measure systems against consensus best practice (informed by NIST).

-As we explore our software security practice through this lens, we will work with you (dear reader) to craft [SMART](https://en.wikipedia.org/wiki/SMART_criteria) requirements for your specfic needs (together ::hearts::)
+As we understand need and appetite, we will work with you (dear reader) to craft [SMART](https://en.wikipedia.org/wiki/SMART_criteria) requirements for your specific system development needs. (together ::hearts::)

+Here's how we do this.

 ### Validation